FACTBOX-Sports events around the world hit by coronavirus pandemic

 * Four rounds of the MotoGP season in Qatar, Thailand, Texas and Argentina will not go ahead as scheduled.

-* NASCAR races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22) postponed.
+* NASCAR postponed all race events through May 3, including races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22), but intends to run all 36 races this season.

-* Round four of the World Rally Championship in Argentina that was scheduled for April 23-26 has been postponed.
+* Round four of the World Rally Championship in Argentina (April 23-26) was postponed.

-* The World Rallycross Championship opener in Catalunya-Barcelona scheduled for April 18-19 has been postponed.
+* The World Rallycross Championship opener in Catalunya-Barcelona (April 18-19) was postponed.

+* The seventh round of the FIA World Endurance Championship, scheduled for April 23-25 in Spa, Belgium, has been postponed.

+* The rest of the modern pentathlon World Cup season was postponed until May.

-* Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were cancelled here
+* Two World Rowing Cups and the European Olympic Qualification Regatta, all scheduled for Italy, were cancelled.

+* The annual Boat Race competition, set for March 29 on the River Thames in London, has been cancelled.

 * Four Six Nations matches were postponed.